-In less than two months, the British brand will start selling their 2016 Christopher Ward C8 UTC Worldtimer.
-Styled as an "aviator" and featuring an appealing combination of a robust Swiss-made movement with their new distinctive approach to design, the new timekeeper is well worth the serious chunk of cash that the watchmaker plans to charge for it.
+In less than two months, Christopher Ward will start selling the 2016 C8 UTC Worldtimer.
+Styled as an “aviator” and featuring an appealing combination of a robust Swiss-made movement with their new distinctive approach to design, the new timekeeper is well worth the serious chunk of cash that the watchmaker plans to charge for it.

 Equipped with a hand-wound Swiss-made movement, the 2016 Chr.
 Ward C5 Malvern Slimline Square makes a strong impression.
 In fact, this new accessory, as deceptively unsophisticated as it is, may become one of the halo models for the British brand all over the civilized world, at least when it comes to people who can appreciate real beauty.